AntonDarashuk/faphouse-e2e-test/README.md

+## Faphouse Playwrite tests

+#### ! important remark

+Probably based on IP or on something else the home page sometimes is **displaying** section **'Hot videos for you' and not showing 'Best Videos' ** on the home page.
+That is happening for execution with git actions and sometimes is happening for me locally.

+### Where to see reports

+You can see test report on the git page https://vitalygryaznov.github.io/faphouse-e2e-test/

-to run tests:
+### How to run locally

+- copy everything from '.env-blueprint' in the root of the project to '.env' to setup environment variables
+- install
+  $: npm install
+  $: npx playwright install

+- run
-npx playwright test
+  $: npx playwright test

-to run tests in debug mode:
+- or run in debug mode with

-npx playwright install

-npx playwright test --ui
+  $: npx playwright test --ui